Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 1. Deploy app by adding and committing changes and connecting to Heroku
 1. Login in on the Heroku webportal, connect to GitHub and enable automatic deploys
 1. Generate a Django key and add to Heroku

-1. Go to Settings for the app and add the configuration variables from env.py, these are the security keys and not shared via Github.
-1. Link GitHub and Heroku via the options under delpoyment in the Heroku web app.
+1. Setup hidden key in settings.py
+1. Commit - now it's automatically connected to GitHub
 1. Click Deploy
-1. The App builds and is then available, this app is available via https://katt-app.herokuapp.com/
+1. The App builds and is then available, this app is available via https://asforrest-carfix.herokuapp.com/

+#### AWS
+1. Sign up for an account.
+1. Login and open S3
+1. Create a new bucket
+1. Allow public access of the bucket
+1. Turn on static web hosting
+1. On the Permissions tab paste in CORS configuration
+1. Create AWS Policy
+1. Add ARN and bucket policy
+1. Set List Objects to Everyone
+1. Create user, group and policy in IAM
+1. Go to Gitpod and install boto3 (pip3 install boto3) and django-storages (pip3 install django-storages)
+1. Connect Django to S3
+1. Add keys to settings
+1. Go to Heroku and add AWS keys to config vars

 ### Running The Code Locally